- Search The Registry

 This came to the attention of a local Episcopalian matron, who gave him a Book of Common Prayer, and Russell decided to become a member of that denomination.
 Russell's mother had long dreamed of her son becoming a priest and encouraged his education and ministerial aspirations.
 Mrs. Pattie Buford of Lawrenceville, Virginia, brought Russell's desire to become a priest to the attention of Bishop Francis McNeece Whittle.
 The latter sent a local priest to Hampton to investigate and secured Russell's admission to the newly formed Bishop Payne Divinity School (originally an offshoot of the Virginia Theological Seminary, which merged in 1953) in Petersburg, Virginia, in 1878.

-For four years, Russell studied and worked closely with Rev. Giles Cooke, a Confederate officer educating Blacks.
+Russell studied and worked closely with Rev. Giles Cooke, a Confederate officer who educated Blacks for four years.
 Although Rev. Cook expelled the student who became Rev. George Freeman Bragg, Russell became his protégé.
 In December 1882, Russell married Virginia Michigan Morgan of Petersburg, and the couple eventually had five sons and three daughters.
 Russell became a deacon on March 9, 1882.
 He did missionary work in Lawrenceville, Virginia, first holding services for Blacks at the white Episcopal Church, St. Andrew's.
 The following year, the diocese built a church for his parishioners and a horse to assist his missionary travels.
 In January 1883, Russell and his wife began teaching Blacks in the tiny new church room.
 He became a priest in 1887.
 In 1888, they bought another building with the Rev. Saul of Philadelphia.

 Thus, Russell founded Saint Paul Normal and Industrial School.
 Due to his enthusiasm and aggressive fund-raising, it expanded its enrollment and curriculum.
 Meanwhile, in 1893, Rev. Russell was named Archdeacon of the newly formed Diocese of Southern Virginia and charged with working among Blacks.
 As a result of his ministry, the number of Black churches in his diocese (the newly formed Diocese of Southern Virginia) had increased from none to 37, with more than 2000 communicants.
 In 1904, Russell founded an annual farmer's conference.
 He urged Black farmers to stay out of debt and vote, although Virginia's Constitution in 1902 instituted poll taxes and Jim Crow Laws had begun.